jonasrsv42/disky/README.md

 ## Format Overview

-Disky implements the Riegeli file format, which has the following structure:
+Disky implements a version of the Riegeli file format, which has the following structure:

-1. **File Signature**: Every file begins with a standard signature
-2. **Blocks**: The file is divided into fixed-size blocks (default 64KB)
-3. **Chunks**: Records are grouped into chunks for efficient I/O
-4. **Records**: Individual binary data units stored within chunks

-This architecture provides several benefits:
 - Efficient streaming of sequential data
 - Effective compression of multiple records together
 - Corruption detection and optional recovery